MarioAndF/Hominum/Data.md

 	- LA: "Barba"
 	- ES: "Barba"
 - ## Definition
-	- "the hair that grows on a man\u0027s face often excluding the mustache" - (Mirriam-Webster Dictionary)
+	- "the hair that grows on a man's face often excluding the mustache" - (Mirriam-Webster Dictionary)

 # A16.0.00.019
 - ## Term